fbpx

 The Benefits of Civil Compromise for the Victim:

-The victim is compensated for the caused damages and losses sooner and more effectively, and he doesn’t have to come to court to testify for a trial or hearing.
+The victim receives compensation for the damages and losses more quickly and effectively, and does not need to appear in court to testify at a trial or hearing.

 The Benefits of Civil Compromise for the Defendant: